Nodes

-A node is a trusted server running Circular’s core software.
-Nodes work together to maintain a synchronized, tamper-proof record of certified data across the network.
+A node is a trusted participant running Circular Protocol's node software.
+Nodes work together to maintain a synchronized, tamper-proof record of certified data across a given chain/deployment.
 Unlike traditional systems that rely on a single centralized database, Circular distributes responsibility across multiple independent nodes, enhancing resilience, transparency, and control.

-Each node processes certifications, validates incoming data, and participates in reaching consensus across the network.
+Each node processes certifications, validates incoming data, and participates in reaching consensus across a given chain/deployment.
 This enables organizations to build workflows that are both collaborative and independently verifiable.

 Most enterprise systems rely on centralized infrastructure, which introduces risk: a single point of failure, limited transparency, and potential regulatory bottlenecks.
 Circular’s architecture distributes trust across a global network of nodes, allowing institutions to certify and verify data without relying on intermediaries.